 Creamy Chicken Tortilla Soup Recipe

 Creamy Chicken Tortilla Soup is one of those dinners that makes the whole kitchen feel warm and inviting.
-It’s hearty but not heavy, creamy without being overly rich, and full of flavors that come together naturally.

-I love making this on evenings when I want something comforting that still feels fresh.
-The combination of tender chicken, soft vegetables, and a gentle creamy broth makes each spoonful feel grounding and satisfying.
+The combination of tender chicken, corn, onions, and a gentle creamy broth makes each spoonful feel grounding and satisfying.

 Behind the Recipe